SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: Abstract

 \section{Abstract}

-Event cameras provide superior temporal resolution, dynamic range, power efficiency, and pixel bandwidth.
+Event cameras provide superior temporal resolution, dynamic range, energy efficiency, and pixel bandwidth.
 Spiking Neural Networks (SNNs) naturally complement event data through discrete spike signals, making them ideal for event-based tracking.
-However, current approaches that combine Artificial Neural Networks (ANNs) and SNNs, along with suboptimal architectures, compromise energy efficiency and limit tracking performance.
-To address these limitations, we propose the first Transformer-based spike-driven tracking pipeline.
-Our Global Trajectory Prompt (GTP) method effectively captures global trajectory information and aggregates it with event streams into event images to enhance spatiotemporal representation.
-We then introduce SDTrack, a Transformer-based spike-driven tracker comprising a Spiking MetaFormer backbone and a tracking head that directly predicts normalized coordinates using spike signals.
-The framework is end-to-end, does not require data augmentation or post-processing.
-Extensive experiments demonstrate that SDTrack achieves state-of-the-art performance while maintaining the lowest parameter count and energy consumption across multiple event-based tracking benchmarks, establishing a solid baseline for future research in the field of neuromorphic vision.
-Codes and models are available at \href{https://github.com/YmShan/SDTrack}{\textbf{SDTrack}}.
+However, current approaches combining Artificial Neural Networks (ANNs) and SNNs suffer from suboptimal architectures that compromise energy efficiency and limit tracking performance.
+To address these limitations, we propose the first Transformer-based \textbf{S}pike-\textbf{D}riven \textbf{T}racking (SDTrack) pipeline.
+It incorporates a novel event frame aggregation method called Global Trajectory Prompt (GTP) and a Transformer-based tracker.
+The GTP method effectively captures global trajectory information and aggregates it with event streams into event frames to enhance spatiotemporal representation.
+The Transformer-based tracker comprises a fully spike-driven SNN backbone and a simple tracking head.
+The SDTrack pipeline operates end-to-end without data augmentation or post-processing.
+Extensive experiments demonstrate that our SDTrack-Tiny pipeline achieves competitive accuracy with only 19.61$M$ parameters and 8.16$mJ$ energy consumption, while our Base version achieves state-of-the-art accuracy across three datasets.
+Our work establishes a solid foundation for future neuromorphic vision research.